 Yes, we have since 2007, and with great results.
 Since using the collection agency, we have realized a return averaging 7 : 1, that is, for every $1.00 we spend on collections, we get $7.00 back in the form of returned materials and paid fines.
 The Library is funded with taxpayer dollars and we see this as being responsible to our taxpayers.

 We do and we don’t.
 We do accept newer and gently used fiction, non-fiction, children and teen books.
 We do not accept tattered, mildewed and/or damaged books, textbooks, encyclopedia sets and years worth of National Geographic.

 Once we take what we can use for our collections, the remaining books are passed on to the Friends of Avon Lake Public Library.
-They sell many of them via their ongoing book sales (located by DiscoveryWorks) and at their bi-annual book sales.
-Unsold items are given to Libriloop, a program of Corvus Recycling of Marietta, Ohio.
-Libriloop sells in-demand items through Amazon and gives the Friends a commission.
-They also offer items for free to other Ohio libraries, and ensure what is damaged or unsalable is recycled.
+They sell many of them via their ongoing book sales (located by DiscoveryWorks) and at their annual book sale.
+Unsold items are given to Better World Books.
+Better World Books is a non-profit that funds literacy initiatives worldwide.
+Better World Books sells in-demand items through Amazon and gives the Friends a commission.
+Damaged and unsalable books are recycled.

 The Friends is a 501(c)(3) non-profit organization that raises funds for the Library.
 The Friends underwrites Library programming, supports the levy and provides volunteer opportunities for their members.
 For a modest membership fee, you can join the Friends.